-The two main models used to predict deflections of Earth's lithosphere due to overlying loads are hydrostatic and flexural models ([3]; [24]).
+The two main models used to predict deflections of Earths lithosphere due to overlying loads are hydrostatic and flexural models ([?]; [?]).
 Hydrostatic models essentially treat the crust as a series of pistons placed alongside one another that operate independently.
-Such models assume that a load applied to a particular location is locally compensated for only by the mass directly beneath it ([2]; [17]).
-The governing equations for this type of model are easily solved to produce analytic solutions that can describe complex loading scenarios.
-Despite this however, their basic assumptions limit their use to large regions (for example, wavelengths greater than 400 km; [22]).
+Such models assume that a load applied to a particular location is completely compensated for only by the mass directly beneath it ([?]).
+The governing equations for this type of model are easily solved to produce analytic solutions that can describe complex loading patterns.
+Despite this however, their basic assumptions limit their use to large regions (for example, wavelengths greater than 400 km; [?]).

-The second approach, the flexural model, assumes the lithosphere's response is more regional than local and can be modeled using an elastic plate that overlies a weak fluid substratum (e.g. Jeffreys, [8], [23]; [3]; [13]).
+The second approach, the flexural model, assumes the lithospheres response is more regional than local and can be modeled using an elastic plate that overlies a weak fluid substratum (e.g. Jeffreys, [?], [?]; [?]).

-Typically, the upper crust is the plate that extends infinitely in all directions, while the lower crust and upper mantle form the elastic foundation.
-However, the elastic thickness acts as a proxy for the integrated strength of the entire lithosphere and so there could be be multiple brittle and ductile layers.
+The upper crust is the plate that extends infinitely in all directions, while the lower crust and upper mantle form the elastic foundation.
 In such models, a rigid lithosphere allows a load to be compensated by mass that is not directly below it.
 Typically, such models are more complex than their hydrostatic counterparts, but provide better predictions.
-Two-dimensional flexural models have had a wide range of success, ranging from identifying lithospheric bending beneath volcanic ocean islands and seamounts (e.g. [25]; [26]), large river deltas (e.g. [6]) and post-glacial rebound due to melting glaciers (e.g. [23]; [1]).
+Two-dimensional flexural models have had a wide range of success, ranging from identifying lithospheric bending beneath volcanic ocean islands and seamounts (e.g. [?]; [?]), large river deltas (e.g. [?]) and post-glacial rebound due to melting glaciers (e.g. [?]; [?]).